CHAM (AM)

-CHAM (820 AM) is a radio station in Hamilton, Ontario.
-Owned by Bell Media, the station broadcasts a comedy format branded on-air as Funny 820, consisting of blocks of stand-up comedy bits and comedic talk shows.
-CHAM's studios are located on Upper Wentworth Street near Lime Ridge Mall in Hamilton, while its 6-tower array is located near Binbrook.
+CHAM (820 kHz) is an AM radio station in Hamilton, Ontario.
+It is owned by Neeti Prakash Ray and is part of the CINA Media Group.
+The station is branded Big AM 820 CINA Radio Punjabi and plays contemporary South Asian music.

+CHAM's 6-tower array is located near Binbrook.

 History

 CHAM began operations in November 1959 as a 5,000-watt station on 1280 kHz with the CHIQ call sign.
 Initially the station broadcast a classical music format but rock and roll was featured later in the 1960s, with Canadian radio personality David Marsden among the station's DJ roster.
 In 1965, the power was increased to 10,000 watts day/5,000 watts night (the station went full-time 10 kW in 1968).
 The station was purchased from CHIQ, Ltd. in 1967 by (Ted) Rogers Broadcasting Ltd., which received approval from the CRTC to change the call letters to CHAM.
 Under Rogers' ownership and management by Dancy Broadcasting, Ltd., CHAM launched a "Middle of the road" music format on November 1, 1967.

 By 1970, CHAM switched to Top 40 format, directly competing with CKOC (a future sister station of CHAM's in the 2000s) and including in its playlist many records that didn't receive exposure elsewhere in the market.
 Some of the personalities who worked at CHAM during this time period included Paul Godfrey, Dick Joseph (who worked there twice - the second time under their next call letters), Gil Harris, Rockin' Ron Baptist, Ravin' Dave Mitchell, Don Collins, Bob Wood (later program/operations manager of WBEN-AM-FM in Buffalo), Ike Isaac, Ken Packham, Skip Dewling, Wayne Dion, J.J.Clarke, Don West, Len Robinson, Dave Fisher Ted Michaels, and newscaster Glen Darling.
 CHAM published a weekly Top 30 poster approximately between 1971 and 1974.
 In an unusual move, CHAM's broadcasting facilities were located inside a shopping mall called Terminal Towers, from which passers by could peer into the station's glass walls and watch the announcers work.